 The goal of this article is to give you a much better idea of what you need to know when buying a website.
-Exact numbers will vary on a case-to-case basis, but, this will provide you with an excellent idea on how much it will cost and what the main factors are that drive prices up and down.
+Exact numbers will vary on a case-to-case basis, but this will provide you with an excellent idea on how much it will cost and what the main factors are that drive prices up and down.

-The determining factor in how much a website costs are pretty simple but first, you need to know how much work is actually going to be required to complete the website.
+The determining factors in how much a website costs are pretty simple but first, you need to know how much work is actually going to be required to complete the website.

 The main factors that people have to take into consideration when figuring out how much a website is going to cost are as follows: